 This only applies to someone who wants to ride a cruiser, specifically, a Harley cruiser.
 All of you BMW and sportbike folks can just move onto the next interesting post.
 (Just having a little fun here!)

-Now that all of the BMW and sport bike people have moved on to the next post, I need to warn all of you dyed in the wool, Harley, buy American, never ride a rice-burner folks to move on also.
+Now that all the BMW and sportbike people have moved on to the next post, I need to warn all of you dyed in the wool, Harley, buy American, never ride rice-burner folks to move on also.
 I am about to offend your sensitive side.
-I am going to recommend that the beginning or re-entry, "I really want-to-ride-a-Harley" crowd, go out and buy a Japanese cruiser.
+I am going to recommend that the beginning or re-entry, “I really want-to-ride-a-Harley” crowd, go out and buy a Japanese cruiser.

-Here are two examples I pulled from eBay in an intensive five minute search (smile).
-Both of these will probably sell between $1,000 and $1,500.
+Here are two examples I pulled from eBay in an intensive five-minute search (smile).
+Both will sell between $1,000 and $1,500.
 Not that cheap, but remember, even a Sportster will cost over three times that amount.